ValentinGot/material-design-colors/README.md

 ### Less

-To use the Less variables, you can import the **colors** utils like this:
+To use the Less variables, you can import the **colors** file like this:

 ``` less
 @import 'material-design-colors/colors'